eroc123/obsidian-notes/Physics/9 - Electricity/Circuit components.md

 # Diode

-A diode only allows currect to flow in one direction.
-(In the way the trian)
+A diode only allows current to flow in one direction.
+(In the way the triangle points) The diode has a very high resistance in the reverse direction .
+(For LED add the two little arrows)